-NOTE: Truthful and full disclosure on these forms is for both patient and the student's safety.
+NOTE: Truthful and full disclosure on these forms is for both patient and student safety.
 Falsification and/or exclusion of information may result in disciplinary action, up to, and including, dismissal from the program (see NSP 04.05).

 NSP 02.03: Professional Liability Insurance - Student